slz37/Log-Viewer/README.md

 # Log-Viewer
-GUI for displaying and fitting data obtained from logging system in LABVIEW for our bubble chamber.
+GUI created originally for displaying and fitting data obtained from logging system in LABVIEW for our bubble chamber.
+Easily view and fit data from datasets without having to individually plot them every time!

 Takes space delimited data with a header as seen in the sample log folder and allows for easy visualization and fitting of data.
 Any variable can be chosen as either the X or Y axis of the plot.
 Multiple variables can be plotted against the same X-axis, and each can have their own fitted lines.
 Data can also be loaded from multiple files to compare the same variables from different data sets!
 Each Y-data set is only allowed to be fit by one line at a time.
 The plot has real time tracking of the mouse and includes all other basic matplotlib functions such as zooming, scrolling, etc. This was written with Python 3 on a Windows machine, so I do not know how it functions elsewhere, but feel free to try it out!